Upper Black Canyon Guidebook

 Mile 8.06 – Arizona Hot Springs: River Left.
 The Arizona Hot Springs are a must-see.
 Excellent camping pairs with a world-class hot spring experience in this remarkable place.
 When you arrive at the beach, make sure to pull your boats up high.
 The water level fluctuates considerably at this site, and you do not want to have your boats swept downstream overnight.
-Click here for more information.
+Learn more about the Arizona Hot Springs.

 Mile 8.19 – Ringbolt Rapids: Look approximately 15 feet above the high water line and you will see large ringbolts drilled into the rock wall.
 These ringbolts were used in the late 1800’s to winch steamboats up through a set of extremely difficult rapids.
 The construction of dams downstream of the rapids led to them washing out, but the evidence of their former glory remains through the presence of the bolts.”

 Mile 8.33 – White Rock Canyon: If the camping is too crowded at Arizona Hot Springs, White Rock Canyon offers a nice alternative for the night.
 Make sure to pull your canoes up high on to the beach if you decide to camp.
 The water level fluctuates throughotu the day and night.
 You can hike up the canyon for over six miles.
 The hike is strenuous, and to be avoided in the summer heat.